Latest in Computer–aided Design CAD

 The Chinese company ZWSoft’s ZW3D is billed as an all-in-one affordable CAD/CAM program.
 Although the company and its software may not be as well known in North America, that is certainly not the case elsewhere, particularly in China, where programs like SolidWorks, Solid Edge, Inventor and Creo compete with local brands like ZW3D.

-After its start in 1993 as an Autodesk reseller and developer, ZWSoft released its own AutoCAD-compatible software ZWCAD in 2002.
+ZWSoft released its AutoCAD-compatible software, ZWCAD, in 2002.
 In 2010, ZWSoft purchased the technology and R&D team behind VXCAD/CAM from VX Corporation.

 VXCAD/CAM was somewhat unique because it used its own modeling kernel rather than relying on ACIS or Parasolid.
 This remains true today, with kernel development for ZW3D still done by a core development team based in Melbourne, FL, while work on features and functions is carried out in the company’s headquarters in Guangzhou, China.